jjinhub/jjinhub/README.md

 ### 👋 Welcome
 Hello!😁 I am Hyun-Jin Kim, a new developer with a passion for FE Development.

 I have a constant desire and desire to explore and create services that users feel familiar and comfortable with.
-To this end, I am fascinated by FE Development and am working hard to acquire professional skills and knowledge.
+To this end, I am fascinated by FE Development and am working hard to acquire professional skills and knowledge.<br/>
 Recently, I have been learning technical aspects such as Javascript, HTML, and CSS.
-I also plan to learn technologies like React, Vue.js, etc.
+I also plan to learn technologies like React, Vue.js, etc.<br/>
 I am looking forward to the opportunity to demonstrate my capabilities as a front-end developer and grow together.

 Thank you.